Every once in a while, a new traffic source will become all the rage.

-But on Reddit, you have to be careful about using overly obvious clickbait headlines.
-Remember when I said Redditors aren’t too fond of a few things?
+But you must be careful about using overly obvious clickbait headlines on Reddit.
+Remember when we said Redditors aren’t too fond of a few things?
 This is one of them.
 It’s a good way to get a few spite downvotes no matter how good your content actually is.

 Other than that, you want to follow all the other principles of a powerful headline: